 Series: Casey Duncan #2

-Other books by this author that I've reviewed include Aftertaste, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals.
+Other books by this author that I've reviewed include Dates from Hell, Aftertaste, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals.

 Genres: Psychological Thriller